The Church Calendar: A year with Christ

 🔍 The Complete Narrative

 When viewed as a whole, the liturgical year tells the complete story of salvation.
-It begins with humanity's longing for redemption (Advent), celebrates God's response in the Incarnation (Christmas), follows Christ through His ministry and Passion (Lent), rejoices in His victory (Easter), and shows us how to live as His body in the world (Ordinary Time).
+It begins with humanity's longing for redemption (Advent), celebrates God's response in the Incarnation (Christmas), follows Christ through His ministry and Passion (Lent), rejoices in His victory (Easter), and shows us how to live as His body in the world (Ordinary Time) — until He comes again.

 🏛️ The Dramatic Arc of Salvation